Beach sunset on the Lost Coast Trail

 You have three options:

-• Book a shuttle.
+1. Book a shuttle.
 It’s the most convenient, but it’s also the most expensive option at $95 per person.

-• Arrange a key-swap.
+2. Arrange a key-swap.
 You exchange car keys with a party who will hike the trail in the other direction.

-• Drive in with two cars.
+3. Drive in with two cars.
 Leave one car at the end of the trail.

 Permits

-For trips starting in……permits are released on
+For trips starting on……permits are released on

 Regulations

-All rules and regulations.
+All rules and regulations

 Dangers